Blosc/blogsite/pages/btune.md

 - **Genetic (Btune Free)**: This genetic algorithm tests different combinations of compression parameters to meet the user's requirements for both compression ratio and speed for each chunk in the dataset.
 It assigns a score to each combination and, after a number of iterations, the software stops and uses the best score (minimal value) found for the rest of the dataset.
 For a graphical visualization, click on the image, select an example, and click on the 'play' button (it may require clicking twice).
 This is best suited for personal use.

-- **Trained (Btune Model)**: The user sends a representative sample of datasets to the Blosc development team and receives back a trained neural network model that enables Btune to predict the best compression parameters for similar/related datasets.
-The neural network model is serialized as a small number of files (in JSON and TensorFlow format) that can be [dropped anywhere in your filesystem for Btune to use](https://github.com/Blosc/blosc2_btune#btune-model).
+- **Trained (Btune Models)**: The user sends a representative sample of datasets to the Blosc development team and receives back trained neural network models that enables Btune to predict the best compression parameters for similar/related datasets.
 This approach is best for work-groups that need to optimize for a limited variety of datasets.

 - **Fully managed (Btune Studio)**: The user gets a license to use our training software, allowing on-site training for an unlimited number of datasets.
 The license also includes a specified number of training/consultancy hours to help the user get the most out of the training process.
 See below for more details.
 This approach is best for organizations that need to optimize for a wide variety of datasets.